juanwall/infinity/README.md

 2. Create a new branch.
 3. Make your changes and commit them.
 4. Push to your fork and create a pull request.

-This project is just for fun, so don't take it too seriously. 🙂